chrischaky/chrischaky-site/content/authors/admin/_index.md

 - Visitors
 ---

+WEBSITE CURRENTLY UNDER CONSTRUCTION.
 I am a PhD Candidate in Government at Harvard University, where I study American politics and quantitative methods.
 My main research interests are criminal justice, urban and local politics, race, and public opinion.